30 Day Husband Fast! FAQ's

 Dry Fast – you refrain from food and drink.
 For the elites amongst you, if you really want that 40 Day Jesus flow (Matthew 4: 1-11) then dry fasting is the elite of the elites in the fasting game.
 It is not only physically challenging, but does push those mental chords as well.
 So if you really want to hit that spiritual high, and push yourself by all means we are prayerfully here for it!

 Alternative Fasting – you may choose something of similar value to food/drink that you rely on/utilise a lot/obsess over, as opposed to giving up all food/drink.
-For example this could be social media, junk food, alcohol, certain tv shows etc. So, whereas with wet/dry fasting you give up food, and drink to a certain extent, with alternative fasting you may give up elements of either or something completely different but of similar value.
+For example this could be social media, junk food, alcohol, certain tv shows etc. So, whereas with wet/dry fasting you give up food and drink to a certain extent, with alternative fasting you may give up elements of either or something completely different but of similar value.

 How long in a day are you fasting for?
 Again, this really is dependent on you as an individual and what you can commit to.
-When I first did this I split my weeks up into 1, 2, 3, 4 and set different time limits per week.
+When I first did this I split my weeks up into 4 i.e. 1, 2, 3, 4 (I know what a maths whizz) and set different time limits per week.
 Week 1 I fasted from 12am (or the time I woke up) until 3pm, Week 2 I fasted from 12am (or the time I woke up) until 4pm.
-By Week 4.I was fasting until 6:30pm – and to be honest sometimes longer, as by the time I finished an activity and made by dinner it was past 7pm on occasion.
+By Week 4 I was fasting until 6:00pm-6:30pm – and to be honest sometimes longer, as by the time I finished an activity and made by dinner it was past 7pm on occasion.
 But please don’t be daunted by that, this is more just to reiterate this is dependent on you, and is between you and God first and foremost.
+But...to challenge yourself try from 12am till past your lunchbreak and see how you get on!

-How do you end your fast?
-So each day I encourage you to break your fast with worship/prayer – whatever you can do.
-When doing this (again, for the first time) I was doing this with my Mum, Sisters (and my Aunt from Church), so in our house we would break the fast by gathering, singing 1 (or in my Mum’s case 2 or 3) worship songs, then each of us would take turns to pray…then eat!
+so we had time and space!
+We would break the fast by gathering, singing 1 (or in my Mum’s case 2 or 3) worship songs, then each of us would take turns to pray…then eat!
 Unfortunately we don’t all live/work together, however this is just to give you ideas of how to break your fast – if you want to.
-Alternatively, you could just eat straightaway but…I trust that you will prayerfully consider not doing that.
+Now yes, although some of us may be in the office that's not an excuse ;-) try to find a quiet spot to have a quick prayer/prayer over your lunch.
+Or pop out for a walk etc to do some worship/prayer.
+Alternatively, you could just eat straightaway but…I trust that you will prayerfully consider not doing that/God is watching you.

-What else do you do during the 30 Days?
-It’s really important to think daily on What are you fasting about?
-Why are you fasting about this?
-And what do you desire to get out of this?
-Now I know that you may answer Husband, Husband, Husband to all 3 questions, but the reality is yes we are fasting for a Husband, but also the desire to grow deeper in our relationship with God, so he can better guide us in the process of answering this prayer.
 So, I am really encouraging you to spiritually be more mindful of your thoughts and actions during this time.
 Dedicate time daily to the Lord for prayer, worship and reading the Bible.
 The reason I will be communicating with you all during this time is to encourage this devotion, encourage us to dig deeper into the word so that we can grow in awareness of ourselves, our Husbands and build on that foundation with the Lord.
 Yes, fasting in itself is a task but it’s always best to think, what else can I be doing to get the best out of this?
 At the end of the day in any successful relationship, there is consistency, so this is a great opportunity to push ourselves in getting more consistent with the Lord if we struggle with that, or just building/improving on that consistency if we already have that in our walk with the Lord.
 There may be a whole host of other reasons you are doing this fast, and if so by all means write these down or however you record your thoughts/dreams/plans.
 Just be open to being more spiritually mindful of what else you can personally do during this process.

 Are you fasting for the whole 30 Days?
 Yes.
 It’s called the 30 Day fast for a reason!